DataDog/documentation/content/en/logs/log_configuration/pipelines.md

 ## Overview

 Datadog automatically parses JSON-formatted logs.
 When logs are not JSON-formatted, you can add value to your raw logs by sending them through a processing pipeline.
 Pipelines take logs from a wide variety of formats and translate them into a common format in Datadog.
+Implementing a log pipelines and processing strategy is beneficial as it introduces an [attribute naming convention][1] for your organization.

-With pipelines, logs are parsed and enriched by chaining them sequentially through [processors][1].
-This extracts meaningful information or attributes from semi-structured text to reuse as [facets][2].
+With pipelines, logs are parsed and enriched by chaining them sequentially through [processors][2].
+This extracts meaningful information or attributes from semi-structured text to reuse as [facets][3].
 Each log that comes through the pipelines is tested against every pipeline filter.
 If it matches a filter, then all the processors are applied sequentially before moving to the next pipeline.

-Pipelines and processors are particularly useful in the instance of extracting log data by team.
-If you have certain data in a log that is only applicable to one team, you can create a pipeline that will extract the data and you can use its facets to filter down logs by team.

-An example of a log transformed by a pipeline:

-{{< img src="logs/processing/pipelines/log_post_processing.png" alt="An example of a log transformed by a pipeline" style="width:50%;">}}
+Pipelines and processors can be applied to any type of log.
+You don't need to change logging configuration or deploy changes to any server-side processing rules.
+Everything can be configured within the [pipeline configuration page][4].

+**Note**: For optimal use of the Log Management solution, Datadog recommends using at most 20 processors per pipeline and 10 parsing rules within a Grok processor.
+Datadog reserves the right to disable underperforming parsing rules, processors, or pipelines that might impact Datadog's service performance.

 ## Preprocessing